epinio/docs/src/howtos/install_epinio_on_rancher.md

 ### Install cert-manager

-If cert manager is not installed yet you can install it by adding the relevant repository in `Apps & Marketplace` >  `Repositories` > `Create`
+If cert manager is not installed yet, you can install it by adding the relevant repository in `Apps & Marketplace` >  `Repositories` > `Create`

 Give a name to the repo and use `https://charts.jetstack.io` as the index URL.